MDolanCode/Portfolio/portfolio.markdown

 ### License

-This is an MIT License, but if you are going to use it please change the UI because the app is in the AppStore.
+This is an MIT License, but if you are going to use it please change the UI (colours, fonts, images, buttons, background, etc) because the app is in the AppStore.
 Thank you. 😄

 ## App Projects On GitHub